BP-TPSE-Projektgruppe-80/NaPyTau/docs/docs/gui/model/MarkerFactory.md

 # Marker Factory

+## Overview

-This module contains methods for generating error markers for matplotlib.
+This module contains methods for generating error markers for `matplotlib`.

 ## Methods